 Skip to main content

-OpenUEM profiles allows you to group several configuration tasks that will be applied to your Windows endpoints by defining a desired state.
-Profiles will be available for Linux agents soon.
+OpenUEM profiles allows you to group several configuration tasks that will be applied to your endoints by defining a desired state.

-Right now, you can install or uninstall packages with WinGet, manage registry keys, local users and local groups.
+Right now, you can install or uninstall packages with WinGet/Flatpak/Brew, manage registry keys, local users and local groups.
+Also you can run basic PowerShell scripts in Windows endpoints and basic shell scripts in Linux and MacOS endpoints.

 You’ll find the profiles section clicking on the main navigation bar icon.